-There is no legislation specifically restricting or prohibiting against requiring a medical examination as a condition of employment.
-However, because information relating to an applicant's health constitutes sensitive information under the PIPA, consent must be obtained prior to collecting the same.
-Before obtaining consent, the employer will need to inform the applicant of the purpose of collection and use, the category of information required, the period of use and retention, that the applicant has the right to refuse collection, and of the disadvantages (if any) that the applicant may suffer if he or she were to refuse.
+There is no legislation specifically restricting or prohibiting the requirement of a medical examination as a condition of employment.
+However, because information relating to an applicant's health constitutes sensitive information under the PIPA, consent must be obtained prior to collecting it.
+Before obtaining consent, the employer will need to inform the applicant of the purpose of collection and use, the category of information required, the period of use and retention, the right of the applicant to refuse collection and the disadvantages (if any) that the applicant may suffer if he or she were to refuse.

-An applicant's failure to submit medical examination data alone will not justify an employer's refusal to employ such applicant.
+An applicant's failure to submit medical examination data will alone not justify an employer's refusal to employ the applicant.
 The National Human Rights Commission (NHRC) of Korea Act (the NHRC Act) empowers the NHRC to provide relief where an applicant has been discriminated against in the recruitment process purely on the grounds of medical history.
-It is not uncommon for applicants to file complaints with the NHRC in such instances.
+It is not uncommon for applicants to file complaints with the NHRC in those instances.